The average delay in diagnosis in Ireland is nine years.

-We spoke to the lovely people at the Endometriosis Association of Ireland to find out all we could about endometriosis.
-There are 1 in 10 women living with endometriosis and the average delay in diagnosis in Ireland is over nine years, so the Endometriosis Association of Ireland have helped us put together this list of 10 Things You Need To Know About Endometriosis to try and reach as many women as possible.
+We spoke to the Endometriosis Association of Ireland to find out all we could.
+There are 1 in 10 women living with endometriosis and the average delay in diagnosis in Ireland is over nine years, so the Endometriosis Association of Ireland have helped us put together this list to try and reach as many women as possible.

 1. You are never too young to have endometriosis - 70% of teenagers with pelvic pain go on to be diagnosed with endometriosis.